 We provide regular and thorough updates to the patient and/or one family member.
 Please designate one family member to be a liaison for communicating this information to other family members.

-Learn more about visiting patients at UW Hospital and Clinics.
+Learn more about visiting patients at University Hospital.

 Cardiac ICU Patients